Mordris/langchain-clickhouse-sql-agent/README.md

-# LangChain & ClickHouse: A Text-to-SQL Agent Boilerplate
+# LangChain & ClickHouse: A Fully-Configurable Text-to-SQL Agent

 This repository provides a complete, self-contained, and interactive demonstration of a powerful Text-to-SQL agent built with Python, LangChain, and ClickHouse.
 It is designed to serve as a proof-of-concept and a starting point for integrating natural language database queries into your applications.

-The entire environment is containerized with Docker, allowing for a one-command setup and ensuring perfect reproducibility.
+The entire environment is containerized with Docker and is fully configurable via environment variables, ensuring perfect reproducibility and easy adaptation.

 ## ✨ Features

-- **Natural Language to SQL:** Ask complex questions in plain English.
+- **Natural Language to SQL:** Ask complex questions about your data in plain English.
-- **Intelligent Reasoning:** The agent inspects the database schema to understand table relationships and construct `JOIN` queries.
+- **Intelligent Reasoning:** The agent inspects the database schema to understand table relationships and automatically construct `JOIN` queries.
 - **ClickHouse Integration:** Demonstrates a direct connection to a high-performance ClickHouse analytical database.
-- **Dockerized Environment:** All services (ClickHouse & the Python app) are defined in a single `docker-compose.yml` for easy setup.
+- **Fully Dockerized:** All services (ClickHouse & the Python app) are defined in a single `docker-compose.yml` for a one-command setup.
+- **Configuration-Driven:** All settings (API keys, database credentials) are managed via a `.env` file, with no hardcoded values.
 - **Interactive Demo:** The final script runs in an interactive loop, perfect for live demonstrations.
 - **Verbose Output:** See the agent's entire thought process, from analyzing the schema to generating and executing the final SQL query.